30% OFF Tempcover fee in our app

 • Organise and attend viewings and test drives – Make sure any potential buyers have car insurance.
 They may want to consider temporary cover for a test drive.

 • The newer your car, the more you’re likely to get for it.
-If you want to maximise the resale price then you might want to sell before your car is five years old, and before it has reached 60,000 miles.
+If you want to maximise the resale price then you might want to sell before your car is five years old or has reached 60,000 miles.

 • Similarly, four-wheel drives and vehicles in this range will be more popular in winter and colder months with typically worse weather conditions.